Home › Japan Green Medicall Centre Limited Privacy Policy

 ・received as a result of our carrying out background checks (such as checks for criminal convictions with the Disclosure and Barring Service).

 We may carry out a check for criminal convictions in order to satisfy ourselves that there is nothing in an applicant’s history which makes him or her unsuitable for the role.
-We do this because working with us involves a high degree of trust (as our staff deal with vulnerable people and will have access to health data and other confidential information).
+We do this because working with us involves a high degree of trust and integrity (as our staff deal with vulnerable people and will have access to health data and other confidential information).

 How we use applicant information